sdmx-twg/sdmx-rest/doc/extend.md

 The easiest extension one can perform on a REST API is adding custom query parameters.
 Using path parameters is possible as well but more complex as the order of path parameters is significant.
 Remember though that the parameters must not clash with the parameters of the original API specification, i.e. the SDMX REST API in our case.
 Of course, apart from adding new query parameters, their values may also be extended instead.

-As a general rule, any extension to the SDMX REST API has a lower order of precedence compared to the standard functionality.
-For the specific example of the representation as query parameters, described in this section, the HTTP `Accept` header is higher in the order of precedence.
-This means that for any vendor specific mime-type in the HTTP `Accept` header, the representation query parameters should be ignored.

-Apart from the behaviour and order of precedence in regard to the standard REST API specifications, the default behaviour of the extension should be documented as well.

 ## Use case: Ease the selection of the desired representation

 ### REST APIs and web browsers